Detroit Pistons: 1986–1992: The Bad Boys

 The Pistons' championship run came to an end in the 1991 Eastern Conference Finals, as they were swept by the eventual NBA champion Chicago Bulls in four games.
 The most critical injury during this time belonged to Isiah Thomas, who had suffered a wrist injury a few months prior to the NBA playoffs.
 The Conference Finals is best remembered for the Pistons walking off the court in the last game just before it ended, willingly letting the final seconds tick away, unwilling to shake hands with the Bulls.
 After the series, Michael Jordan said, "You see two different styles with us and them.
 The dirty play and the flagrant fouls and unsportsmanlike conduct.
 Hopefully, that will be eliminated from the game.
 I think we play clean basketball.
 We don't go out and try to hurt people and dirty up the game.
 You never lose respect for the champions.
 But I haven't agreed with the methods they used.
 I think people are happy the game will get back to a clean game [with a Bulls triumph] and away from the 'Bad Boy' image."
+It was later revealed that the real reason the Pistons walked off the court without shaking hands with the Bulls was due to comments said by Jordan in a pre-game interview before Game 4, where he said, "The Pistons are undeserving champions.
+The Bad Boys are bad for basketball."

 After getting swept by the Bulls, the Pistons traded James Edwards and waived Vinnie Johnson during the off-season.
 In the 1991–92 season, the Pistons finished with a 48–34 record.
 In the first round of the 1992 NBA playoffs, the Pistons were defeated by the New York Knicks in five games.
 Chuck Daly resigned as head coach after the season.
 Following Daly's departure, the Pistons went through a transitional period, as key players were either traded (Salley and Rodman) or retired (Laimbeer in 1993 and Thomas in 1994).
 They bottomed out in the 1993–94 season, finishing with a 20–62 record.